jameshanlon/jameshanlon.github.io/content/hex-processor.md

   description of a processor that has been implemented in discreet logic chips.

-- [Discrete logic IC CPU](https://imihajlov.tk/blog/posts/ccpu/) us an architecture, discrete-logic implemenation and basic tooling including a programming language.
+- [Discrete logic IC CPU](https://imihajlov.tk/blog/posts/ccpu/) us an architecture, discrete-logic implementation and basic tooling including a programming language.

 ## Further reading